 With the appropriate level of fitness and experience, the answer to this question is … ‘Not at all.’
 Collett’s Mountain Holidays has been delivering hiking holidays in the Dolomites for enough years to have developed a trusted place in the holiday market for walkers of all types, from the gentle flower-meadow stroller to those who crave the thrills and spills of a physically demanding high adventure.
 We know these mountains as well as anyone, and you can rest assured that the recommended high-level routes that await our active holidaymakers have been expertly selected after many years of research and perfection.
 That said, all our high-level walks are well waymarked, easy to navigate in clear weather conditions and representative of a rich variety of enthralling Dolomitic terrain.

-We have been building walking holidays in the Dolomites around these hikes since 1997. on our Centre-based walking holidays in the Dolomites, You choose day-to-day how big and high you would like your itinerary to be.
-With us, there is all the assistance you need: your own Walk Pack awaits you on your arrival with a range of breathtaking walks to suit your specified fitness level, plus a good walking map, comprehensive route notes and a daily early-evening opportunity to meet up with our Walks Team, who are in resort throughout your stay.
+We have been building walking holidays in the Dolomites around these hikes since 1997.
+On our centre-based walking holidays in the Dolomites, you choose day-to-day how big and high you would like your itinerary to be.
+With us, there is all the assistance you need: your own Walk Pack awaits you on your arrival with a range of breathtaking walks to suit your specified fitness level, plus a good walking map, comprehensive route notes and a daily early-evening opportunity to meet up with our Walks Team, who are available throughout your stay.
 Also, through our app, we provide smartphone navigation to keep you on the straight and narrow.
 If you opt for a break from the hiking, our Walks Team can propose local places of interest or other locally-supplied alpine activities, such as paragliding, mountain biking, sport climbing, via ferrata etc. Additionally you can try our hut-to-hut walking holidays, where you will walk point-to-point from one fantastic mountain rifugio to the next, high up in the Dolomites.

 But whether you visit with Collett’s or come independently, most of the many charming mountain resorts that comprise the central Dolomites have multiple trails that climb between 500m and, say, 1200m to give fit walkers their fix of long and steady ascent, culminating in the rich rewards that punctuate the peaks, passes and high rocky reaches.
 And what might these rewards be?
-Well, firstly, mountain panoramas that will blow your socks off; secondly, close-ups of the craziest rock formations in the world; thirdly, remote mountain lodges (rifugios), where hearty food, refreshment, and heart-warming camaraderie flourishes among trekkers; fourthly, regular moments of solitude, precious opportunities for reflection; and finally, surprisingly abundant flora and fauna: soaring golden eagles, athletic chamois, exquisite alpine rock plants and much more besides.
+Well, firstly, mountain panoramas that will blow your socks off; secondly, close-ups of the craziest rock formations in the world; thirdly, remote mountain lodges (rifugios), where hearty food, refreshment, and camaraderie flourishes among trekkers; fourthly, regular moments of solitude, precious opportunities for reflection; and finally, surprisingly abundant flora and fauna: soaring golden eagles, athletic chamois, exquisite alpine rock plants and much more besides.
 In short, these are walks that get the ‘man/woman in the street’ further from the street than he/she ever dreamt possible.

 Is it safe to walk in the Dolomites?

-Absolutely – every mountain adventure is likely to be safe with careful planning and effective communication within the group.
+Absolutely – every mountain adventure is likely to be safe with careful planning and effective communication with your partner, friends, family or wider group.
 Everyone on your day out should be involved in assessing and agreeing the chosen walk over a 1:25000 topographical map.
 An exposed ledge can be a stroll in the park to one person, yet to another, it can be a scary vertiginous nightmare.
 Always select a walk with the weather in mind; have a contingency plan just in case the weather catches you out.
 Pack your rucksack wisely, taking into consideration clothing, extra snacks, water, first aid, exposure to the sun etc. A mobile phone is an invaluable safety item, and reception is generally good in the Dolomites: make sure your phone is fully charged with key numbers entered into your contacts; for extra safety, carry a battery pack.
 Tell someone back at your accommodation which walk you are doing and, shortly before your holiday, familiarise yourself with mountain safety procedures so that they are fresh in your mind.

 At Collett’s we provide walkers with comprehensive route notes, the appropriate map and smartphone navigation via our app.
-We naturally want you to hit the ground running (well, waking) and get your holiday off to a hassle-free flying start.
+We naturally want you to hit the ground running (well, walking) and get your holiday off to a hassle-free flying start.
 Our Walks Team is available daily to help walkers select the right walks, BUT these are self-guided walking holidays and ultimately you venture out at your own risk, so all our support must be accompanied with self-preparation and attention-to-detail.
 Similarly, if you visit the Dolomites independently using local tourist offices for ideas and information, you must prepare each excursion carefully, even if their recommended walks are likely to be well-trodden popular classics at lower or intermediate level.

 Another plus for safety is the quality of the waymarking, which is excellent with regular signage providing walking times and/or distances to upcoming mountain huts (rifugios), intersections and villages.
 You will be reassured by the infrastructure that successfully delivers unforgettable and plain-sailing hiking holidays, from the cable cars and chairlifts to the mountain huts and trail maintenance.